polyright/PaymentTerminal-URI-Scheme/README.md

 # <img align="center" src="./docs/img/polyright-icon.png" height="64">  polyright Payment Terminal - URI Scheme Integration

-The polyright PaymentTerminal application allows payments to be made through the polyright platform.
+The polyright PaymentTerminal application allows payments on any polyright system through the polyright platform.
 The application is available for desktop, tablet and smartphone.

 <br>